Frequently Asked Questions

 The breeders of the many varieties of bulldogges have taken the AKC bulldog and improved it’s health, lengthened its muzzle, strengthened its heart and gave it a longer life expectancy – 12 to 13 years.

-There is nothing wrong with wanting an AKC bulldog.
-A well-bred bulldog is cute, sweet, loyal, quiet and brave.
+There is nothing wrong with wanting an AKC French bulldog.
+A well-bred French bulldog is cute, sweet, loyal, funny, and great with kids .
 They are fun to be around and easy to love.
-But even a well-bred AKC bulldog has a short life expectancy and may have many health issues.
+But even a well-bred AKC French bulldog has a short life expectancy and may have many health issues.

-The Olde English is a better alternative – just as cute, just as sweet, just as loyal and just as brave.
+The Olde French is a better alternative – just as cute, just as sweet, just as loyal, funny and good with kids.
 But, also usually healthier, less expensive, and much longer-lived.

 “Do you X-ray your puppies’ hips”?